-1 (1) Determine whether the goals of QUEST expanded access are being achieved.
-2 Formulate recommendations if the social audit 3 (2) determines any of the goals of QUEST expanded access 4 have not been achieved.
-5 6 The dean of the school of social work shall submit a (c) 7 report of the social audit's findings and recommendations to the 8 legislature no later than twenty days prior to the convening of 9 the 2012 regular session.
-10 SECTION 20.
-There is appropriated out of the general revenues of the State of Hawaii the sum of \$200,000 or so much 11 12 thereof as may be necessary for fiscal year 2011-2012 for the 13 purpose of conducting a social audit of the QUEST expanded 14 access program.
-15 The sum appropriated shall be expended by the University of Hawaii for the purposes of this part.
-16 17 PART VIII 18 SECTION 21.
-Hawaii's health care system consists of a 19 myriad of services that must be coordinated and integrated to 20 ensure access to quality care at the appropriate level for all and may transition from one level of care to another over time.
-It is important to effectively manage patient transition to facilities providing the appropriate level of care to maintain the availability of services at all levels, more accurately address patient needs, and ensure efficient and cost effective service delivery.
+1 (1) Determine whether the goals of QUEST expanded access 2 are being achieved i.

+- (2) Formulate recommendations if the social audit determines any of the goals of QUEST expanded access have not been achieved. - 6 (c) The dean of the school of social work shall submit a 7 report of the social audit's findings and recommendations to the 8 legislature no later than twenty days prior to the convening of 9 the 2012 regular session. - section 20.
+There is appropriated out of the general revenues of the State of Hawaii the sum of \$200,000 or so much thereof as may be necessary for fiscal year 2011-2012 for the purpose of conducting a social audit of the QUEST expanded access program. - The sum appropriated shall be expended by the University of Hawaii for the purposes of this part.

+17 PART VIII

+SECTION 21.
+Hawaii's health care system consists of a
-21 of Hawaii's residents.
-An individual often accesses different

-22 healthcare providers delivering different products and services,
+myriad of services that must be coordinated and integrated to ensure access to quality care at the appropriate level for all of Hawaii's residents.
+An individual often accesses different healthcare providers delivering different products and services,

-7 This transition has been particularly difficult between 8 acute care hospitals and long-term care facilities.
-Often, 9 patients no longer needing hospitalization, but still requiring medical services, are waitlisted for long-term care due to a 10 11 shortage of available space in long-term care facilities.
-The 12 unfortunate consequence is a shortage of available space and 13 service delivery at acute care hospitals.
-Additionally, acute 14 care hospitals are facing a financial crisis due to the manner 15 in which medicaid reimbursements are allocated.

-16 When a medicaid-eligible patient is treated by an acute 17 care hospital, medicaid pays a rate based upon the level of care 18 needed by the patient.
-When the patient is well enough to be 19 transferred to long-term care, the medicaid reimbursement is 20 reduced to a rate that is twenty to thirty per cent of the 21 actual cost of acute care hospitalization.
-If the hospital is 22 not able to transfer the patient to long-term care, it must absorb the financial loss.
-This creates an unnecessary fiscal burden on acute care hospitals as its cost of care is generally more fixed due to stringent regulatory and quality-control requirements.
+- 1 and may transition from one level of care to another over time. - 2 It is important to effectively manage patient transition to - 3 facilities providing the appropriate level of care to maintain - 4 the availability of services at all levels, more accurately - 5 address patient needs, and ensure efficient and cost effective - 6 service delivery. - 7 This transition has been particularly difficult between - 8 acute care hospitals and long-term care facilities.
+Often, - 9 patients no longer needing hospitalization, but still requiring - 10 medical services, are waitlisted for long-term care due to a - 11 shortage of available space in long-term care facilities.
+The - 12 unfortunate consequence is a shortage of available space and - 13 service delivery at acute care hospitals.
+Additionally, acute - 14 care hospitals are facing a financial crisis due to the manner - 15 in which medicaid reimbursements are allocated. - 16 When a medicaid-eligible patient is treated by an acute - 17 care hospital, medicaid pays a rate based upon the level of care - 18 needed by the patient.
+When the patient is well enough to be - 19 transferred to long-term care, the medicaid reimbursement is - 20 reduced to a rate that is twenty to thirty per cent of the - 21 actual cost of acute care hospitalization.
+If the hospital is - 22 not able to transfer the patient to long-term care, it must